allow anyone knowing the proper password to log into our GNUmed databases: local samegroup +gm-logins scram-sha-256

 -

-: if the connecting user belongs to a database group role named like the database to connect to (say, gnumed_v22) -
+samegroup: if the connecting PG user belongs to a database group role named like the database to connect to (say, gnumed_v22) -

-: and if the connecting users belongs to the allowed-logins database group named 'gm-logins' -
++gm-logins: if the connecting PG user is member of the allowed-logins database group named 'gm-logins' -

-When you are done, pg_hba.conf should look similar to this:
+When you are done, pg_hba.conf should contain this:

 Networked GNUmed installations